Mind the gap

 … to the travel industry

-Fast-forward to the present and I find myself working in the travel industry since a few years.
-I’ve been simultaneously maintaining my Swedish by writing for luxury travel provider SecretEscapes, and GetYourGuide, plus various transcreation gigs spawning a newfound love for my native language.
+Fast-forward to the present and I find myself working in the travel industry for a few years.
+I’ve been simultaneously maintaining my work as a Swedish copywriter by writing for luxury travel provider SecretEscapes, and GetYourGuide, plus various transcreation gigs spawning a newfound love for my native language.
 (I take great pride in explaining the concepts of “fika” and “lagom” to my German and English-speaking friends.)

 Next up: TBA